Archive and Restore a Data Profile

 4. (Optional) Apply any filters or search for the data profile you want to restore.

-5. Locate the data profile you want to restore and expand the Actions settings to Restore the data profile.
+5. Locate the data profile you want to restore and expand the Action menu to Restore the data profile.

 6. You're prompted to confirm restoring the data profile.
 Click Restore to confirm.

-7. Enterprise DLP displays when it successfully archived the data pattern in the upper right-hand corner.
+7. Enterprise DLP confirms that it successfully restored the data profile.

 8. View your Active data profiles and verify that Enterprise DLP successfully restored the data profile.